PuneetChawla8/PuneetChawla8/README.md

 ## Hi, I'm Puneet Chawla, a passionate self-taught developer from India.

-- 🔭 I’m currently working on a OpenCV!
+- 🔭 I’m currently working on face detection project!
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2020 Goals: Contribute more to Open Source projects